voyanceleadership/enneagram-assessment/data/types/type8.md

 - You prioritize being agreeable over being strong.
 - You easily show vulnerability and rely on others for support.

 [Healthy Level of Development]
-- Fair, courageous, and empowering, Eights inspire others and use their strength to protect and uplift those around them.
+- Protective:
+  At their healthiest, Eights channel their strength into defending and empowering others.
+Their natural intensity becomes a force for positive change, protecting the vulnerable without dominating them.
+- Magnanimous:
+  Their power is expressed through genuine generosity.
+They use their resources and influence to lift others up, finding fulfillment in supporting growth and justice.
+- Self-Mastered:
+  They develop control over their powerful impulses.
+Their strength becomes tempered with wisdom, allowing them to be both powerful and gentle as circumstances require.

 [Average Level of Development]
-- Decisive and assertive, Eights focus on maintaining control and standing up for themselves and others.
+- Domineering:
+  Their natural leadership becomes more forceful and controlling.
+While still protective of others, they may steamroll opposition and resist being controlled themselves.
+- Confrontational:
+  Their directness turns increasingly aggressive.
+They may see life as a series of power struggles, challenging others and asserting dominance unnecessarily.
+- Excessive:
+  Their intensity becomes overwhelming.
+They may push too hard and demand too much, both of themselves and others, believing excess equals strength.

 [Unhealthy Level of Development]
-- Overly confrontational and domineering, Eights become distrustful and unwilling to show vulnerability.
+- Destructive:
+  Their power becomes ruthlessly expressed.
+They may deliberately intimidate or harm others, seeing vulnerability as weakness that must be eliminated.
+- Tyrannical:
+  Their need for control becomes absolute.
+They may attempt to dominate all aspects of their environment, reacting violently to any perceived challenge.
+- Megalomaniacal:
+  Their sense of power becomes grandiose.
+They may see themselves as above all laws and moral constraints, justifying any action that maintains their sense of power.

 [Common Misconceptions About This Type]
 1. **Eights are always angry or aggressive.**